-If you have any concerns that a child is at risk, has been harmed, or you receive a disclosure, please contact the School Office on 01372 458538 or firstname.lastname@example.org and ask to speak to a member of our safeguarding team below:-
+If you have any concerns that a child is at risk, has been harmed, or you receive a disclosure, please contact the School Office on 01372 458538 or firstname.lastname@example.org and ask to speak to a member of our Designated Safeguarding Leads below:-

 The internet is a wonderful resource, however ensuring our pupils know how to use the internet safely is vitally important.